asifa1510/PredictingRoboticMalfunctions/README.md

-  Predicting Errors in Robotic-Assisted Cholecystectomy
+# 🔬 Predicting Errors in Robotic-Assisted Cholecystectomy

-Case: Cholecystectomy
-A cholecystectomy is a surgical procedure to remove the gallbladder.
-It is a very common surgery, often performed to treat gallstones and other related conditions

- **Predicting Errors in Robotic-Assisted Cholecystectomy**

-**Project Overview**
+## 📌 Project Overview
 This project builds a system to **predict surgical errors in robotic-assisted laparoscopic cholecystectomy** (gallbladder removal) using the **Cholec80 dataset**.

 Since Cholec80 does not provide explicit error labels, we designed **rule-based heuristics** (tool–phase mismatches, multitool usage, abnormal phase durations) to approximate error events.
 These are used to train models that predict **future hazards (10s, 20s, 30s ahead)**.